Square: The Fight Is Not Lost

 The pandemic and its related closures have immediately put great pressure on Square's main revenue stream: transaction volume.
 However, the last Company report seems to be pointing to bad loans as the cause of the real damage.

-Square has been operating its loan program through Square Capital, leveraging point-of-sale data to obtain live insights on borrowers business trend.
-While generally this allows Square to make better-informed underwriting decisions, in this quarter we can see that it backfired.
+Square has been operating its loan program through Square Capital, leveraging point-of-sale data to obtain live insights on borrower business trend.
+While generally this allows Square to make better-informed underwriting decisions, in this quarter, we can see that it backfired.
 Unfortunately for Square, business data trends and related repayment affordability do not matter when the stores are forced to shut down.
 Figure 2 below shows graphically how bad these loan losses skyrocketed in Q1 2020:

 Figure 2 - Source: figure created by the Author with data from Square